 7. Leave Room for Brilliance

 Provide a little breathing space.
-When exporting your tracks for mastering, avoid pushing the levels to the absolute maximum.
+Avoid pushing the levels to the absolute maximum when exporting your tracks for mastering.
 Leaving some audio headroom allows our skilled engineers to work their magic without introducing unwanted distortion, ensuring a refined final audio mix and master.

 8. Minimalism in Processing